mathjax/MathJax-docs/options/preprocessors/tex2jax.rst

         $y = x^2 \hbox{ when $x > 2$}$.

     will be properly handled as a single expression.
-When ``false``, it would be interpreted as two searpate expressions, each with improperly balanced braces.
+When ``false``, it would be interpreted as two separate expressions, each with improperly balanced braces.

 .. describe:: processEscapes: false